klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```
 Renounces privilege of MinterRole.
 Only address that is Minter can renounce itself from Minter role, no one else.

-Note that renounceMinter method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.
+Note that the renounceMinter method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.

 **Parameters**